Famdirksen/laravel-request-logger/README.md

 }
 ```

+Publish the migrations using:
+`php artisan vendor:publish --provider="Famdirksen\LaravelRequestLogger\LaravelRequestLoggerServiceProvider"`

+And migrate the database for storing the events.
+`php artisan migrate`

 ### Event handling
 The events are dispatched to the queue after the response is sent to the user.
 For the best performance of this job, use a queue worker to process the jobs.